Baby Trend Expedition Double Review

 Maneuverability

-Maneuverability is where this stroller shines.
-It performs better than much of the competition.
-This is impressive given the large price difference.
+Maneuverability is where this stroller shines, performing better than much of the competition.
+This is impressive, given the large price difference.

 The best in the group are far more expensive, have rubber tires, and only score slightly higher.